frcdesign/FRCDesign.org/docs/design-handbook/power-transmission/motion-components.md

 ## Bushings

 A common type of bearing used in FRC are bushings.
 Bushing are often used for high torque, low speed applications, such as [dead axle pivots](link-url "https://www.frcdesign.org/learning-course/stage2/2B/introduction/"){:target="_blank}.
-They are much simpler than ball bearings; instead of using balls to allow for smooth roational movement, axles rotate simply on a greased surface.
-Although bearings are the preferred solution in most cases, in low speed applications bushing can have the upper hand for being smaller and lighter than bearings.
+They are much simpler than ball bearings; instead of using balls to allow for smooth roational movement, axles simply rotate on a self-lubricating surface (i.e. brass).
+Although bearings are the preferred solution in most cases because they reduce friction and support load most effectively, in low speed applications bushing have the upper hand for being smaller and lighter than bearings.
 They usually have a flange but other types can be sourced from non-FRC vendors.

 <figure>
       <img src="/design-handbook/power-transmission/images/citrus-bushing.png" style="width:50%">